elastic/logstash/qa/README.md

 ## Acceptance test Framework

-Welcome to the acceptance test framework for logstash, in this small README we're going to describe it's features and the necessary steps you will need to follow to setup your environment.
+Welcome to the acceptance test framework for Logstash.
+In this small README we describe its features and the steps necessary for setting up your environment.

 ### Setup your environment